 Q: What are FreeJump stirrups?

-FreeJump stirrups are a newer brand of safety stirrup that were created after intensive research and development, including work with professional riders.
+FreeJump stirrups are a newer brand of safety stirrup that was created after intensive research and development, including work with professional riders.

 They provide better equitation, stabilizing the rider’s leg position, outstanding grip, and the safety features made popular by the peacock stirrup.